 Scottish castles - historical highlights for your trip

 Scottish castles, from scanty ruins to stately homes, tell the story of Scotland’s warlike past.
 OK.
-Promise no more brochure-speak.
+Promise no more brochure-speak - but Scotland is exceptionally rich in castles, not just the icons like Eilean Donan, Urquhart or Stirling Castles, but in a range of other fortresses that can be found throughout the country.

 Scottish castles range from mighty fortresses on rocky crags to lonely towers on the hillsides - drawing visitors with their promise of drama, dark deeds and romance.